nazmulidris/developerlife.com/_posts/2020-11-13-publish-kotlin-library-as-gradle-dep.md

 author: Nazmul Idris
 date: 2020-11-13 5:00:00+00:00
 excerpt: |
-  This tutorial shows how to publish a Kotlin library as a gradle dependency
+  Learn how to publish a Kotlin library as a gradle dependency using github and JFrog bintray
 layout: post
 hero-image: assets/gradle-dep.svg
 title: "Publishing a Kotlin library as a Gradle dependency"